 A voyage to Hudson Bay was an ongoing exercise in ascertaining whereabouts: once a present point of reference was determined, everything hinged on knowing the position of a next point along the path to the final destination.
 Calculating how to get to the next point, as well as recognizing it on arrival, depended on foreknowledge.

 In the mid-eighteenth century, Captain William Coats expressly styled his manuscript on Hudson Bay voyaging as a “real” geography that supplied sailors, particularly navigators, with what they needed to know, as opposed to what vested interests arguing the merits of such voyages wanted to be told.
-He opened with the observation that, previously, a compendium of knowledge such as his “has not been attempted by any person that I know of.”
+His practical guidebook opened with the observation that, previously, a compendium of knowledge such as his “has not been attempted by any person that I know of.”

 Although his text included observations on what sort of people, speaking what languages, seamen might expect to encounter, as well as on where and how fresh provisions might be procured, Coats concentrated primarily on matters of navigation, his discussions accompanied by descriptions of physical features that marked passages of the voyage.
 However, when it came to describing the passage out from London, “from whence we sail on the entrance of this voyage,” he averred that because “all ships are bound to take pilots from hence,” the first part, to as far as Oxfordness/Oxford Ness, “is sufficiently taken care of.”
 Since the passage was already well known by sailors whose business it was to navigate it, he did not discuss it further.